techidaily/site-facebook/source/_posts/behind-the-scenes-of-news-feed-curation-by-fb.md

 ![facebook-news-feed](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2015/11/facebook-news-feed.jpg)

- Following mounting criticism of[Facebook's privacy flaws](http://www.makeuseof.com/ways-facebook-invades-privacy-stop/) and data breaches, the release of its[Content Distribution Guidelines](http://about.fb.com/news/2021/09/content-distribution-guidelines/) is clearly an attempt to re-establish public trust in the social media giant.
+ Following mounting criticism of [Facebook's privacy flaws](http://www.makeuseof.com/ways-facebook-invades-privacy-stop/) and data breaches, the release of its [Content Distribution Guidelines](http://about.fb.com/news/2021/09/content-distribution-guidelines/) is clearly an attempt to re-establish public trust in the social media giant.

  Related:[Facebook Will Soon Advise Teenagers to "Take a Break" From Instagram](https://www.makeuseof.com/facebook-teenagers-take-break-from-instagram/)